 Most website developers prioritize building their website perfectly.
 That's very ideal.
 Though in reality, the website might be exposed to vulnerabilities – enticing to cyber criminals.
 You can't be creating a structure without some security measures.
 You have to make sure that you made plans to protect your website.
 Because in protecting, you're also saving yourself from big hacking problems.
 Need to check website security online for malware-free.

 Even if it's profitable to incorporate a strong website security protection such as SSL certificate and firewall, the website still has the risk of being hacked.
 This risks can affect your customers, relationship, integrity, and reputation.
 In 2015, ITRC Data Breach Reports reported that there are more than 177,866,236 personal records exposed via 780 data security breaches.
 That's alarming!
 In addition, you have the great chance of being a victim.

 A Simple Reminder about Hackers

 Hackers can attack anyone on when they want to.
 As a matter of fact, there are at least 7 types of hackers.
 They don't favor anyone.
 Besides, smaller businesses still have information that they can exploit.
 This is why monitoring and scanning your overall website layers should be practiced.

 You got many options to check site security online.
-There are free website vulnerability scanners that you can use any time, but they aren't made all the same.
+There are best website vulnerability scanners that you can use any time, but they aren't made all the same.
 You got to identify the specific requirements that you need in order to pick a website vulnerability scanner that suits you.

 Given the proper tools and website security knowledge, you can be confident in fighting the pesky hackers.